How to Track Alcohol Consumption

 There are tips and tools available to help keep your drinking moderate and safe levels, and many of these start with your ability to track alcohol consumption.

-Furthermore, if you do not feel comfortable tracking yourself in a social setting, you can ask for a sober adult, such as the bartender or designated driver, to tally your drinks for you.
-This would allow your goals to be met while still enjoying yourself socially.
+Furthermore, if you feel comfortable tracking yourself in a social setting, you can ask for a sober adult, such as the bartender or designated driver, totally your drinks for you.
+Following these tips would allow your goals to be met while still enjoying yourself socially.

 Tips to Track Alcohol